Shekyl Stats

 Cryptographic Roadmap

-V3 protects the spend/ownership layer.
-The ring anonymity machinery (CLSAG, stealth addresses) remains classical.
-V4 addresses this gap with a phased approach.
+V3 ships with FCMP++ (full-chain anonymity) and hybrid PQC spend authorization from genesis.
+Stealth address derivation remains classical.
+V4 addresses this gap with post-quantum stealth addresses and compact lattice threshold multisig.
 Shekyl follows a feature-driven upgrade policy: hard forks ship when the feature is ready, not on a fixed calendar.
-V4 depends on lattice-based privacy primitives that are not yet NIST-standardized, so no fixed timeline is committed.

 V3 (HF1)